Stacktape

 Trigger

-Trigger property determines when is the script triggered.
+The trigger property determines when the script is executed.

 • Currently available options for triggering script are: